Gold Coast Divorce Lawyers

 After you have separated from your former spouse, it is very important to review your estate planning :

 - Your Will needs to be changed immediately.
 If you fail to do so, your ex-spouse may inherit everything if you pass away;

 - If you have an existing Enduring Power of Attorney to your spouse, you must revoke it and replace it with a new one;

 - Review any jointly-owned property or bank accounts and sever the joint tenancy for property.
 Bank accounts should be split into individual accounts as soon as possible;

 - Change any binding nominations in your superannuation or death cover (life insurance) policies and/or Self-Managed Superannuation Funds;

-- Check on the control of any business entities, such as companies and trusts, to see if any assets need protecting from being transferred or sold.
+- Check on the control of any business entities, such as companies and trusts, to see if any assets need protection from being transferred or sold.

-Book an appointment with our Gold Coast team today to ensure your most important legal affairs reflect your current circumstances.
+Book an appointment with our Gold Coast divorce lawyers today to ensure your most important legal affairs reflect your current circumstances.